 The Ombuds office performs an important service that provides faculty a neutral, confidential setting to discuss the inevitable conflicts of the workplace.
-It is an important informal step where a faculty member, including those in supervisory roles, can have a place to talk through their conflict or concern.
-This process can resolve an issue, rectify gaps in knowledge, clarify possible options, plan (and even practice) responses and serve as either an alternative to or a step prior to pursuing a formal grievance.
+It is an important informal step where a faculty member, including those in supervisory roles, can have a place to talk through their conflicts or concerns in their departments, classrooms, and labs.
+Conversations with a trained ombuds can help the faculty and administrators resolve an issue, rectify gaps in knowledge, clarify possible options, plan (and even practice) responses, and can serve as either an alternative to or a step prior to pursuing a formal grievance.

 We believe that the Ombuds office serves as a necessary resource for faculty and administrators at SIUE, as attested by the number of visitors who continue to use our services.

-In 2022 we will continue to visit individual departments to meet with faculty, to clarify our role at SIUE, and to address specific questions regarding the Ombuds role vis-à-vis the Faculty Association.
+In 2023 we will continue to visit individual departments to meet with faculty, to clarify our role at SIUE, and to address specific questions regarding the Ombuds role vis-à-vis the Faculty Association.
 As in previous years, we will look for opportunities to collaborate with Lynn Bartels on faculty development programs.
 We will explore informational materials and resources that could be provided to faculty to aid with conflict management.
 We will also continue our own professional development by keeping up with the International Ombuds Association through readings, trainings, and discussions with other Ombuds.